Fliperworld/Denizen-Scripts/scratchpad.md

 * What is this element bad at?
 * What is this element good at?
-* What is this element best at?
+* What is this element the best at (i.e. better than any other element at)?